Aneal07/Random-Color-Generator/README.md

 [Demo](http://192.168.0.11:5500/index.html)

-When you refresh the page it automatically generates a different colours.
+When you click the button it automatically generates different colours.